Despair (film): Production

 The film was Fassbinder's first English language film and his most expensive to date, with a cost of $2.6 million, compared to his earlier films which had budgets below $300,000.
+Shooting took place at Bavaria Studios and on-location in Munich, Hamburg, Lübeck, and Mölln.

+Fassbinder dedicated the film to "Antonin Artaud, Vincent van Gogh and Unica Zürn".

 Home media

 Despair was released to region 1 DVD and Blu-Ray in 2011.